 you a lot of time of going through each and every field.

 27 COPY SCHEDULE BETWEEN DIFFERENT PROJECTS

-Sometimes we want to use the same schedule in another project that can help to evaluate certain design decision, but we don’t want to create the similar schedule from scratch especially after you created some custom schedules and included conditional formatting & formulas.
+Sometimes we want to use the same schedule in another project that can help to evaluate certain design decisions, but we don’t want to create a similar schedule from scratch especially after you created some custom schedules and included conditional formatting & formulas.

 28 DIMENSIONING USING ALTERNATIVE UNITS